A universal machine learning model for the electronic density of states: Methods

 \subsection{Training of PET-MAD-DOS}

 Each one of the eight subsets in the MAD dataset were split into training, validation, and test sets in a 8:1:1 ratio.
 We perform a hyperparameter search over the five points on the Pareto-front of PET-MAD \cite{mazitov_pet-mad_2025} and select the hyperparameters that yield the best balance of performance and accuracy.
-The results are detailed in Section S7 of the Supplementary Information.
-The resulting optimal hyperparameters are the same as those in PET-MAD, with a cutoff radius of 4.5Å, 2 message-passing layers, each comprising of two transformer layers with a token size of 256 and 8 heads in the multi-head attention layer.
-The output multi-layer perceptron contains 512 neurons, which would then be fed to a linear layer to give 4806 outputs, corresponding to the DOS at each energy channel.
+The results are detailed in Section VII of the Supplementary Information, \black{where we also report the computational cost of PET-MAD-DOS.} The resulting optimal hyperparameters are the same as those in PET-MAD, with a cutoff radius of 4.5Å, 2 message-passing layers, each comprising of two transformer layers with a token size of 256 and 8 heads in the multi-head attention layer.
+The output multi-layer perceptron contains 512 neurons, which are fed to a linear layer to give 4806 outputs, corresponding to the DOS at each energy channel.
 This results in a total of 8,625,226 parameters in the model.
 Model training was performed using the PyTorch framework and the \texttt{metatrain} package \cite{METATRAIN} on 1 NVIDIA H100 GPU with a batch size of 16 structures for a total of 760 epochs, taking roughly 72 hours.
 For model training, the Adam \cite{Adam} optimizer was used, with an initial learning rate (LR) of $10^{-4}$, using a warmup of 100 epochs that increases the LR linearly from 0 to $10^{-4}$.
 Afterwards, a LR scheduler was employed to half the LR every 250 epochs.